Tinkers Alley

 Unfortunately, only one part from those houses was preserved today and protected as one structural building wholeness.
 The alley is protected by the state as a complex of great architectural value.
-Now the street has many cafes and restaurants.
+Now the street has many cafés and restaurants.

 Location

 Tinkers Alley is located in the City of Niš, Serbia and it is facing the Kalča, which is a 32000 m2 shopping center.